 Palouse RoboSub is an organization made up of multiple groups all with one goal: build an Autonomous Underwater Vehicle (AUV) that will be entered in the yearly international AUVSI competition…Read More

-The Palouse Robosub Club meets regularly in Dana 3 on the WSU Pullman Campus.
-Primary meetings are typically held every Saturday at 1pm (Sunday on football weekends).
-Our first meeting…Read More
+The Palouse Robosub Club meets regularly in the IRLL Lab (Dana 3) on the WSU Pullman Campus.
+Primary meetings are typically held every Saturday at 1pm (Sunday on football weekends).…Read More

 This morning we finished the wiring for charging our new battery within its case, which saves us much time and reduces the probability of damaging seals or wires.
 However, we did realize that our cable placement makes it difficult to charge the battery while it is mounted on the sub, which is an issue we'll definitely be fixing next year.